 There are lots of incidents that happened due to inadequate knowledge of the staff.
 Being knowledgeable is vital in taking care of different kinds/breeds of dogs more than we think.

 Most Daycare doesn’t require the staff to have proper training nor experience before they hire them, which leads to many problems.
 For instance, two dogs are being playful, an untrained staff may think that everything is going well until the two dogs suddenly fight.
-Someone who undergone proper training can understand dog behavior.
-How to determine wheater they are happy, anxious or angry.
+Someone who has undergone proper training can understand dog behavior.
+How to determine whether they are happy, anxious, or angry.

 Being organized is one of the best things that daycare can do to prevent incidents.
 Some

-For any inquiries or suggestion, please do contact us.
-We’d love to hear from you.
+For any inquiries or clarifications about getting your pet business or even just getting your own fur baby insurance, please do contact us.
+We’d love to hear from you!